cycle/docs/advanced/introspection.md

 # Database Schema Introspection
 Spiral/Database layer provides the ability to read and analyze the basic properties of a given database or a given table.
-DBAL layer includes a set of "abstract" types assigned to each column based on DBMS specific mapping in order to unify different engines.
+The DBAL layer includes a set of "abstract" types assigned to each column, based on DBMS specific mapping in order to unify different engines.

 ## List of database tables
-To check if database has table use `hasTable`:
+To check if the database has a specific table use `hasTable`:

 ```php
 if ($database->hasTable('users')) {